 After playing pool we found good seats in the Centrum area for the evening’s dance party.
 Since we both prefer “dance” music as opposed to loud rock and roll, we didn’t dance.

-Neither of us hesitates to get out on the dance floor when our favorite types of dance music is playing.
+Neither of us hesitates to get out on the dance floor when our favorite types of dance music are playing.
 It seems the Aussies are more prone to dance to rock and roll.
-By midnight we wandered back to our cabin where we both had a decent night's sleep.
+By midnight we wandered back to our cabin where we both had a decent night’s sleep.

 Just as we were about to upload this post, we heard about a huge earthquake in New Zealand, where we’re headed on the next leg of this cruise.
 We’re scheduled to sail to Wellington, NZ where two people were killed in a 7.8 magnitude earthquake.
 Our prayers for the families of the lost souls and the safety of our New Zealand friends.
 Click here for details.